-This ventral to dorsal striatal shift in the locus of control over compulsive drug seeking has also been shown in drug addicted individuals (25) who also display an increased functional connectivity between the Acb and DLS (26) suggested to be triggered by drug exposure (60).
-This view is compatible with the influence of NAC treatment on cocaine-induced alterations in the protein levels of the cellular plasticity marker Zif268 (35) observed between short and extended cocaine exposure that were independent of GLT1 protein levels, as revealed by a lack of correlation between the two markers in both the AcbC and DLS.
+This ventral to dorsal striatal shift in the locus of control over compulsive drug seeking has also been shown in drugaddicted individuals (25) who also display an increased functional connectivity between the AcbC and DLS (26), suggested to be triggered by drug exposure (60).
+This view is compatible with the influence of NAC treatment on cocaine-induced alterations in the protein levels of the cellular plasticity marker Zif268 (35) observed between short and extended cocaine exposures that were independent of GLT1 protein levels, as revealed by a lack of correlation between the two markers in both the AcbC and DLS.
 Thus, while NAC reversed the increase in Zif268 observed in the AcbC and the DLS following short access to cocaine, it abolished the decrease in Zif268 observed in both striatal territories following extended access.
-These data suggest that the neurobiological locus underlying the behavioural effects of NAC in addicted rats lies both in the AcbC and DLS in which cellular Zif268-dependent plasticity mechanisms, involved in instrumental learning and the long term cellular effects of cocaine (31-36), are differentially regulated by short or extended access to cocaine.
-Thus, short access to cocaine results in similar increases in Zif268-associated cellular plasticity mechanisms in the AcbC and DLS that may reflect drug-induced striatal plasticity mechanisms subserving the early effects of cocaine exposure.
-However, under extended access conditions, when rats lose control over cocaine self-administration, becoming compulsive, the striatal system may become resilient to cocaine-induced cellular plasticity as previously described (61), so-called anaplasticity (61) that could be related with the persistence of an aberrant functional coupling between the ventral and the dorsolateral striatum, also seen in drug-addicted humans (25), that is disrupted by NAC treatment.
+These data suggest that the neurobiological locus underlying the behavioral effects of NAC in addicted rats lies both in the AcbC and DLS in which cellular Zif268-dependent plasticity mechanisms, involved in instrumental learning and the longterm cellular effects of cocaine (31-36), are differentially regulated by short or extended access to cocaine.
+Thus, short access to cocaine results in similar increases in Zif268associated cellular plasticity mechanisms in the AcbC and DLS that may reflect drug-induced striatal plasticity mechanisms subserving the early effects of cocaine exposure.
+However, under extended access conditions, when rats lose control over cocaine self-administration, becoming compulsive, the striatal system may become resilient to cocaine-induced cellular plasticity as previously described (61), so-called anaplasticity, which could be related with the persistence of an aberrant functional coupling between the ventral striatum and the DLS, also seen in drug-addicted humans (25), that is disrupted by NAC treatment.
 As a consequence, animals may re-establish control over their drug-seeking habits, illustrated in this study by the increased time NAC-LgA rats take to perform their first cocaine-seeking sequence in the sessions that follow their self-imposed abstinence.

-If the re-organization of glutamatergic function brought about by NAC treatment in both the ventral and dorsolateral striatum provides a mechanism by which control over drug intake can be regained, then other defining features of addiction may also be attenuated.
+If the reorganization of glutamatergic function brought about by NAC treatment in both the ventral striatum and DSL provides a mechanism by which control over drug intake can be regained, then other defining features of addiction may also be attenuated.